gsitu322/War-iOS-8-Card-Game/README.md

-# War
+#War Game App
-This code was written with the intent of learn more about Xcode, swift programming, and learning best practices for application development.
+iOS 8 War Card App created with Swift

-When I saw this project I giggled to myself remembering I used to play it when I was young.
-I also remembered playing this game with a friend recently.
-“This game is stupid!” was what we thought.
-But we still played though it and it was quite entertaining.
+#Introduction

-#Gameplay
+War is a card game played with two people.
+A deck of cards is split bewtween two players and each player will flip a card.
+The player with the higher card wins the cards on the table.
+If there is a tie, the players continue flipping till one player has the higher card.
+In this variation the card values go from ace being the lowest to king being the highest.

-This is a one player game, player vs computer.
-When the player clicks the deal button the cards are flipped and whichever player has the higher card will win.
+The game of war is finally over when one player receives all the cards making him the victor.

-The game will go on forever until you want to stop.
+#How It works

-#What I learned
+When the app is initalized it takes us stright to the play screen.
+Behind the scenes we initalize all the variables such as the card back images, the list of cards we can choose from(using a subset of a 52 card deck), player and enemy lables, and player and enemny scores.
+We have also created a button "DEAL" to start the round.

-While writing this code I learned how to use the auto layout feature of Xcode to layout the components of the game board.
-It was quite interesting how easy it was to make the app compatible for both landscape and portrait mode.
+When the "DEAL" button is pressed a random number generator is used to select a card for both players.
+Using this number we find the corresponding card to show on the view.
+Then simply the two numbers are compared to see who has the larger number.
+The player with the larger number wins the round.
+The score is then relected from the controller to the view.

-I also learned to navigate Xcode’s panel.
-Finding it useful to change element properties, adding elements and assets, finding the code to modify, and building the layout with views.
-I’m sure there are more tips and tricks to navigate, but I will find those at a later time.
+#Read More

-Most importantly I learned a little bit more about Apple’s UIKit.
-To my surprise it’s huge!
-I used and learned about a couple of them like the UIButton, UIImage, UIImageView, UIViewController.
-While doing this I also got to learn more about Swift coding and how the code is written and works.
+You can read more about my experience with Xcode, Swift, and this game on my [blog](http://gordonsitu.com/war/)

 #To Dos
-Upgrade the game to a standard deck
+-Upgrade the game to a standard deck

-Add animations for wins
+-Add animations for wins

-Add ability for 2 players
+-Add ability for 2 players